Approach to equilibrium for a particle interacting with a harmonic thermal bath: Setting and main results

 We consider a system of $2N+1$ linear oscillators, where all but one oscillator (the {\it bath}) act as a heat bath on the remaining one (the {\it probe}).
 We model the bath as a chain of identical particles with nearest neighbor interaction and on--site pinning potential, with one of the particles is linked with the probe.
 The Hamiltonian of the system is thus

 where the Hamiltonian $H_B$ and the canonically conjugated variables $\bar Q$, $\bar P$ pertain to the probe, while $H_P$ and the canonically conjugated variables $\{\hat q_l\}_{l=-N+1,\ldots,N}$, $\{\hat p_l\}_{l=-N+1,\ldots,N}$ are the Hamiltonian and the coordinates of the $2N$ particles of the bath, with periodic boundary condition, that is $\hat q_N=\hat q_{-N}$.
 Finally $H_I$ describes the interactions between bath and probe.
 The elastic constant of the probe is denoted by $\Sp$, while the coupling between the probe and the bath is tuned by the parameter $\alpha'$.
 We think of the connection between the probe and the particle in the chain as a spring so that it is natural to require $\alpha'>0$.
 We note though that most of our results remain true for $\alpha'<0$ as far as the origin remain a stable fixed point for \eqref{eq:Ham0}.
-Moreover, notwithstanding our results and methods are not based on a perturbative scheme on $\alpha'$, we will be mainly interested in the case when $\alpha'$ is small.

 As a first step, we pass to the normal modes of oscillation for the bath, that is, we define the canonically conjugated variables $\{q_j\}_{j=-N+1,\ldots,N}$, $\{p_j\}_{j=-N+1,\ldots,N}$ through $q_j=\sqrt m\sum_lO_{jl}\hat q_l$ and $p_j=\left(1/\sqrt m\right)\sum_lO_{jl}\hat p_l$, where the orthogonal matrix $O$ is defined by